 Calories: approx. 811 per day

-Equivalent: an hour of playing soccer, rowing, swimming or skipping.
+Equivalent: an hour of playing football, rowing, swimming or skipping.

-Check out this Walking Portofino to Cinque Terre trip
+Check out this Walking Portofino and the Cinque Terre trip

 National Geographic Traveller voted south-west Ireland’s Dingle Peninsula as “the most beautiful place on earth”.